ActiveLoop vs CVAT

 Who each tool serves best — and when to pick the other one.

-- You need to manage large-scale datasets efficiently.
+- You need to manage and query large unstructured datasets efficiently for ML projects

-- You want seamless integration with ML frameworks.
+- You want seamless integration with popular machine learning frameworks

-- Your team requires effective data annotation tools.
+- Your team requires scalable data annotation and processing workflows

 Computer vision researchers and development teams needing customizable, detailed annotation for images and videos.